tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __isBoolean__ - This indicates that the config value is of boolean type.
 This is used by the configuration admin web app to turn this into a checkbox rather than a text field.
 This defaults to false and is this optional.

-__validValues__ - This is an array of strings ( {”...”, ..., ”...”} ) containing the only valid values for this config value.
+__validValues__ - This is an array of strings ( {"...", ..., "..."} ) containing the only valid values for this config value.
 This is used by the configuration admin web app to provide a dropdown menu of the alternatives rather than a text field.
 This defaults to {} and is thus optional.

 __defaultValue__ - This is an array of @APSDefaultValue annotations.
 Se the description of this annotation below.
 This allows not only for providing a default value, but for providing a default value per config environment (which is why there is an array of @APSDefaultValue annotations!).
 Thus you can deliver pre configured configuration for all configuration environments.
 If a config environment is not specified for a default value then it applies for all configuration environments.
 Some configuration values are better off without default values, like hosts and ports for other remote services.
 The application/server maintenance people responsible for an installation in general knows this information better than the developers.

 #### @APSDefaultValue

         @APSDefaultValue {
-            configEnv=”production”,
+            configEnv="production",
-            value=”15”
+            value="15"
         }

-__configEnv__ - This specifies the configuration environment this default value applies to. ”default” means all/any configuration environment and is the default value if not specified.
+__configEnv__ - This specifies the configuration environment this default value applies to. "default" means all/any configuration environment and is the default value if not specified.

 __value__ - This is the default value of the configuration value for the configuration environment specified by configEnv.